rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 We can see the shift from X / Twitter to Mastodon reported by many OSS communities in our readers as well.
 The fediverse is not looking as popular as an alternative to Reddit yet, with no reader reporting it as a source of information.

-The "Email" option in the survey is meant for people who have setup some kind of email alerts manually.
+The "Email" option in the survey is meant for people who have set up some kind of email alerts manually.

-Per written feedback, a lot of people want to see propper email subscription implemented.
-While this was a goal for this month, we did not manage to implement it yet because of personal things that came up for Jan Hohenheim, who volunteered to implement it.
+Per written feedback, a lot of people want to see proper email subscriptions implemented.
+While this was a goal for this month, we have not managed to implement it yet because of personal things that came up for Jan Hohenheim, who volunteered to implement it.
 We will try to get this done for the next newsletter.

 ## What is going well

 ![What is going well wordcloud](like.png)

 This was a free-text question.
-The above is a wordcloud of the answers with some obvious words like "game" or "newsletter" removed.
+The above is a word cloud of the answers with some obvious words like "game" or "newsletter" removed.
-Note that the inclusion of the word "ai" is misleading, as it was only mentioned in texts like "I like that we don't use AI, please do".
+Note that the inclusion of the word "AI" is misleading, as it was only mentioned in texts like "I like that we don't use AI, please do".

 Going through the feedback by hand, common things readers enjoy about the newsletter are:
 - A good mix of content